RobertPastor/sonar-issue-resolver-plugin/README.md

 Note: When analysing a target project branch, all issues are considered without any status condition.

-1.
-  1. 4.6Issues Matching Criteria
+  1. 4.6 Issues Matching Criteria

 Matching criteria are a set of conditions to consider a source reference issue matching a &quot;to be synchronised&quot; issue of a target project branch.